The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

 A fixed or removable appliance worn after braces are removed or aligner therapy is complete.
 A retainer is fitted to upper and/or lower teeth to hold them in their finished positions.
 When worn as prescribed, retainers are the best tool available to minimize unwanted tooth movement after active treatment ends.

 During certain stages of treatment, small elastics (rubber bands) are worn to provide individual tooth movement or jaw alignment.

 The safety strap prevents the facebow of the headgear from coming loose and causing injury.

-An elastic o-ring or small wire loop placed between the teeth to create space for placement of orthodontic bands.
+An elastic o-ring or small wire loop is placed between the teeth to create space for the placement of orthodontic bands.
 Separators are usually placed between the teeth a week before bands are scheduled to be placed on the teeth.

 Brackets that have a “door” on the front that holds the orthodontic wire to the bracket.
 With self-ligating brackets, an elastic ring is not needed to hold the orthodontic wire to the bracket.

-Selective or guided removal of certain primary (baby) teeth and/or permanent teeth over a period of time to create room, reduce crowding and create a better environment for the permanent teeth to erupt.
+Selective or guided removal of certain primary (baby) teeth and/or permanent teeth over a period of time to create room, reduce crowding, and create a better environment for the permanent teeth to erupt.